saintsjd/saintsjd.github.io/_posts/2015-11-09-compete-agreements.md

 tags: [ startups ]
 ---

-I work in a large company.
-I remember signing a non-compete agreement when I started the job.

 There are two reasons I think companies might be better off abolishing non-compete agreements:

 1. From what I hear, they are difficult/impossible/expensive to enforce